-There are two award deadlines each year: April 1st and October 1st.
+There are two award deadlines each year: April 1 (CANCELLED) and October 1 (CANCELLED).
 Prospective applicants should contact the relevant curator and collections manager of the collections they wish to visit before assembling proposal materials.

 Applications should be submitted as a single combined PDF document via email to Tyler Hayden (firstname.lastname@example.org).

 The NHM Student Collections Study Award is open to all undergraduate and graduate students who are currently enrolled in an accredited degree-granting program.
 International undergraduate and graduate students are welcome to apply, but should contact museum curators if assistance is required to obtain a letter of invitation that could be used in a visa application.

 Researchers that are within daily commuting distance of NHMLAC are not eligible for this award.

 Researchers that have had proposals not funded are encouraged to resubmit, but an individual cannot receive more than one award within a three-year timeframe.